MyNameIsOka/Budget-Calculator/README.md

 ### Todo

-- add functionality to add/remove cards
+- add functionality to deactivate a card
-- reset button
+- support mobile and resizing
 - dark mode